 Importance of Vision and the Future

-Even the world is trusting on agile and lean, many companies still develop their vision and strategy traditionally, without end-customer insight or clear link between the discovery and execution.
+Even though the world is trusting in agile and lean, many companies still develop their vision and strategy traditionally, without end-customer insight or a clear link between discovery and execution.
 An actionable vision gives you the ability to see clearly further than the next revision or just data (Niemelä, S., & Haaparanta, J., Actionable Futures Toolkit, n.d.).

 - Playground: What is the future playground like?
-Who or what are the products, services, companies, initiatives or ideas are dominant at the market of your future?
-In your future, what and who are the fast moving, visible experiments?
+Who or what are the products, services, companies, initiatives or ideas are dominant in the market of your future?
+In your future, what and who are the fast-moving, visible experiments?

-- Vision of the Future: What is the optimal future we want, and how does it look like?
+- Vision of the Future: What is the optimal future we want, and what does it look like?
 What is the impact we want to achieve, for whom and why?

 By having a clear picture of the futures we want, we can proactively bring key pieces of it into today and make our experience feel downright magical (Niemelä, S., & Haaparanta, J., Actionable Futures Toolkit, n.d.)

 The vision does not have to be defined in detail.
-However, it must be recognisable as something ambitions but achievable for the enterprise.
+However, it must be recognisable as something ambitious but achievable for the enterprise.
 Painting a scene that is desirable, challenging and believable is the task of the lateral leader.
-If you can do this, then they are three big gains for the organisation (Sloane, P., The leader’s guide to lateral thinking skills, 2017):
+If you can do this, then they are three big gains for the organization (Sloane, P., The leader’s guide to lateral thinking skills, 2017):